simonprovost/scikit-longitudinal/README.md

    # conda activate the returned path
    ```
 2. You can now execute your scripts or modify the Dockerfile to include them.
-3. For testing purposes, run:
+3. For testing purposes, run _(Note: If you do not have the entire ELSA Databases, you can contact us, or ignore the failed tests because of missing data)_
    ```bash
    pdm run tests
    ```